What Do Geckos Eat?

 Originating from the Gekkonidae family, Geckos are insectivorous, or insect eaters.
 This makes it slightly easier for gecko owners and caretakers to ensure geckos get a similar diet in captivity.
-At RodentPro.com, we help lizard caretakers learn more about the nutritional needs of their pets.
+At RodentPro.com, we help lizard caretakers learn more about the nutritional needs of their pets and help them find out what geckos eat.

 If you’d like to learn how to create a nutritionally complete diet for your gecko, read on.